-Identifying roles and responsibilities are a crucial part of building a growth environment where marketing and sales work seamlessly together.
+Identifying roles and responsibilities is a crucial part of building a growth environment where marketing and sales work seamlessly together.

-In simpler terms, it’s any lead that demonstrates a certain level of interest in or engagement with your brand that alerts the marketing team that the lead could become a customer.
+In simpler terms, it’s any lead that demonstrates a certain level of interest in or engagement with your brand.
+That interest alerts the marketing team that the lead could become a customer.

-What level of interest or engagement, you ask?
+What level of interest or engagement should a regular lead show to qualify as an MQL, you ask?
 That depends on your metrics.

 From this point on, I will refer to a Marketing Qualified Lead as an MQL.

-It’s important to note what a MQL is not.
+It’s important to note what an MQL is not.

 A person that has been thrown into your funnel via filling out a form, attending a webinar, or other means may not be interested in purchasing at all.